 - Staff will ensure that confidentiality protocols are followed and under no circumstances will they disclose any information about children outside of their professional role.

 - All staff and volunteers understand that they have a professional responsibility to share information with other agencies, in the best interests of the child’s safety, welfare and educational outcomes.
 This is a matter of routine.

-- A CP conference will be held if it is considered that the child is suffering or at risk of significant harm.
+- A child protection conference will be held by Social Care if it is considered that the child is suffering or at risk of significant harm.

-- Every effort will be made to ensure that we contribute to and attend CP and CiN conferences and relevant multi-agency meetings, including core Attendance at meetings during school holidays will be based on the availability of the team.
+- We will attend and contribute to initial and review CP conferences, CiN conferences and relevant multi-agency meetings, including core Attendance at meetings during school holidays will be based on the availability of the team.

 - All staff and volunteers must be clear with children that they cannot promise to keep secrets.

 - We will make sure that the child or adult who has expressed the concern or made the complaint will be informed not only about the action to be taken but also where possible about the length of time required to resolve the complaint.

 - We will endeavour to keep the child or adult informed about the progress of the complaint/expression of concern.